 1. Mentor teachers are solicited to work with specific programs based on the recommendations of instructional faculty and school-based administrators.
 School administrators confirm availability and schedules of mentor teachers.

-- The Director of Clinical Experiences and Partnerships, with input from UMW CoE faculty, mentor teachers and school administrators, makes all practicum placements.
+- The Director of Clinical Experiences, with input from UMW CoE faculty, mentor teachers and school administrators, makes all practicum placements.
 Structured, diverse experiences (with regard to student population, school divisions, grade levels, and subject/ content areas), transportation concerns for undergraduate students, schedules, and course requirements all comprise the placement decision process.

-- The Director of Clinical Experiences and Partnerships distributes placement information via email with teacher candidates, mentor teachers, and school administrators.
+- The Director of Clinical Experiences distributes placement information via email with teacher candidates, mentor teachers, and school administrators.

-- The Director of Clinical Experiences and Partnerships electronically (email) distributes confirmation letters to teachers and assignment lists to program coordinators and school administrators.
+- The Director of Clinical Experiences electronically (email) distributes confirmation letters to teachers and assignment lists to program coordinators and school administrators.

 Tracking and Submitting your Practicum Hours